pavlakis/notts-digital/README.md

 > Note: Initial authorisation requires a manual opt-in through Meetup.com

+When creating an API consumer, ensure `Website` and `Redirect URI` are set to where is used for.
+(e.g. when testing locally, pointing to the `ngrok` URL)

 Default `TokenProvider` uses `.token` file to save and access `token`.

 Built for [Nottingham.Digital](http://nottingham.digital/)